 Our extensive capacity for nitinol implant manufacturing includes over 125,000 square feet of space across 3 facilities.

 Norman Noble’s expertise in nitinol shape setting is a result of decades of technical training, research, and hands-on experience capabilities for nitinol shape setting are provided using dedicated equipment, located in our independent Nitinol Process Development Center.

-Our Nitinol Process Development team works with our customers to manufacture preliminary design prototypes isolated from the production manufacturing areas, and our technologies often enable the commercialization of next generation medtech products.
+Our Nitinol Process Development team works with our customers to manufacture preliminary design prototypes isolated from the production manufacturing areas, and our technologies often enable the commercialization of next generation nitinol medical devices.
 Our Nitinol PDC also works closely with our Quality & Process team of engineers to ensure a smooth transition from prototype to production.